 Top Tips For Athletes:

-- Hydration isn't just about water.
-Oils, minerals and even proteins are relevant to your body's ability to manage how your body's cells hold on to water.
+- Stay hydrated before, during and after exercise.
+Hydration isn't just about water.
+Oils, minerals and even proteins are needed for your body's cells to hold on to water.